Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 ## Navigaton ##

 Anything that matters to you as a translator should be located in the [translation](../translation/) directory.
 Translation files are stored in TOML format (you can read more about its syntax [here](https://toml.io/)).
-Generally it is a very aproachable format and you should be able to get hang of it pretty quickly.
+Generally, it is a very aproachable format, and you only need to understand the absolute basics of it, which are explained below.

 ## Translation files ##